-Fernandez has won the gold medal two times and is also a one-time bronze medalist.
-The Dominican Republic-born is the winner of several titles in the Women’s Tennis Association.
+Fernandez has won the gold medal twice (1992 & 1996) and is a one-time bronze medalist (1992).
+The Dominican Republic-born is the winner of several Women’s Tennis Association titles.

-Along with fellow professional tennis player Lindsay Davenport, she won the year-end WTA championship title in 1996.
+She and her fellow professional tennis player Lindsay Davenport won the year-end WTA championship title in 1996.

 The legendary player retired in 2000.
-Besides that, she was one of the names in Sports Illustrated‘s article titled “100 American Athletes Who Failed Drug Tests.”
-Nevertheless, US law didn’t prosecute her for the misconduct.
+She was among the names in Sports Illustrated’s “100 American Athletes Who Failed Drug Tests” list.
+Nevertheless, U.S. law didn’t prosecute her for the misconduct.

-Also, prosecutors didn’t pursue any legal actions as she was retired, and not enough proof.
+Also, prosecutors didn’t pursue any legal actions due to her retirement and insufficient proof.

-Before getting into details about the Dominican American player, here are some quick facts about her.
+Before getting into details about the American player, here are some quick facts about her.

 Quick Facts